Mercy Otis Warren: Post-Revolutionary writings and politics

-All of Warren's works were published anonymously until 1790, when she published Poems, Dramatic and Miscellaneous, the first work bearing her name.
+All of Warren's works were published anonymously until 1790 when she published Poems, Dramatic and Miscellaneous, the first work bearing her name.
 The book contains eighteen political poems and two plays.
-The two plays, called "The Sack of Rome" and "The Ladies of Castille," deal with liberty, social and moral values that were necessary to the success of the new republic.
+The two plays, called "The Sack of Rome" and "The Ladies of Castille," deal with liberty as well as social and moral values that were necessary to the success of the new republic.

 In 1805, she completed her literary career with a three-volume History of the Rise, Progress, and Termination of the American Revolution.
 President Thomas Jefferson ordered subscriptions for himself and his cabinet and noted his "anticipation of her truthful account of the last thirty years that will furnish a more instructive lesson to mankind than any equal period known in history."
+Reflecting her access to Presidents Thomas Jefferson and John Adams, "it is considered one of the few great comprehensive histories of the Revolution and formative years of the Republic written by a contemporary," according to biographer Martha J. King.
 The book's sharp comments on John Adams led to a heated correspondence and a breach in her friendship with Adams, which lasted until 1812.
-In response to the book Adams fumed in a letter to a mutual friend “History is not the province of the ladies.”
+In response to the book Adams fumed in a letter to a mutual friend "History is not the province of the ladies."